 Use the support forum to ask questions, submit bug reports, or request model enhancements.

 Information for USW-Tax-Analyzer Users

-Everyone involved with the USW-Tax-Analyzer model should be familiar with the following information about how to install and use the model:
+Both users of the USW-Tax-Analyzer model and developers should be familiar with the following information about how to install and use the model:

 Those who only use the model for tax analysis do not need to read the following information.
-Those who are developing the model should first read the information for users and then read the following information:
+Those who are using USW-Tax-Analyzer as a template to create a new model derived from the PSG-Tax-Analyzer framework, should first read the information for USW-Tax-Analyzer users and then read the following information: